learn-academy-2022-charlie/cat-tinder-frontend-bengal-lati/README.md

 18. Creating fetch requests for functional components require that we use the useEffect hook (don't forget to import).
 Then we create an async function and call it using the hook.

+19. Creating Edit form is same as the create form, HOWEVER.
+When testing will have to test and make sure at least ONE of the fields have been changed.

 ---
 <!-- Boilerplate Below This Line -->